6 Historical Nantucket Museums

 The Museum of African American History on Nantucket features two historic sites, the African Meeting House and the Florence Higginbotham House.
 These buildings were at the center of a thriving nineteenth-century African American community on the island.
 The Museum presents cultural programs and interpretive exhibits on the history of African Americans on Nantucket and offers guided tours of Nantucket’s Black Heritage Trail.

-Nantucket lightship
+Nantucket lightship.

 Another important and unusual part of the nautical history on the island is the Lightships; first commissioned in Massachusetts in 1856.
 These ships (above) functioned as floating lighthouses, providing light to passing ships in dark waters.
 With so little to do and so much time on their hands, the lightship crews tried their hands at weaving baskets and achieved great skill.
-The wooden bases were made on shore and the weaving and assembly took place on the ships.
-The baskets, which became known as “Lightship Baskets,” for obvious reasons, were widely sought after.
-Most collectors and historians agree that the finest lightship baskets ever made were those made by lighthouse crews in the late 1800s.

 Lightships remained in active service through the early 1900s.
 However, the government decided that the onboard basket weaving was “moonlighting” and the crews were no longer allowed to make baskets while on ships after 1900.
 Basket making returned to the island.